1. Home

 Digital Learning Officer

-Rosa Garriga Mora serves as the Digital Learning Officer at the WFSA, where she coordinates ATOTW, UIA, and other online educational initiatives.
-With a background in Communications and Event Management, Rosa’s 13 years of prior experience involved collaborating with medical and scientific associations to enhance their online offerings and congresses.
+Rosa Garriga Mora serves as the Digital Learning Officer at WFSA, where she coordinates ATOTW, UIA, and our other online educational initiatives.
+With a background in communications and event management, Rosa’s 13 years of prior experience involved collaborating with medical and scientific associations to enhance their online offerings and congresses.

 Amal Paonaskar